In this section

 Ensure you arrive at least 15 minutes before the start time outlined in the notice of mediation.
 The other party will be there too.

 Find your name or case number on the electronic listing board or list displayed in the registry.
-Go to the room which has been set aside for your case.
+Go to the room that has been set aside for your case.

-You will be invited into the room once the mediator, the person responsible for conducting the mediation, is ready.
-The mediation may be conducted by a QCAT mediator or a mediator from the Dispute Resolution Centre (established by the Queensland Government to provide a free, confidential, and impartial mediation service).
+You will be invited into the room once the mediator (the person responsible for conducting the mediation) is ready.
+The mediation may be conducted by a QCAT mediator or mediator from the Dispute Resolution Centre (established by the Queensland Government to provide a free, confidential, and impartial mediation services).